rvbug/cookie-ml/README.md

 ## Approach 1

-*`make`* is a utility and a very popluar for automating your compilation of C/C++ programs and their dependencies.
+*`make`* is a utility and a very popluar for automating the compilation of C/C++ programs and their dependencies.

 `make` runs the scripts mentioned in `Makefile`